aimeele97/DataAnalytics_SQLprojects/Project3_Bike_Sale_Analysis/README.md

 ## The steps

 - Data collection: Downloading and importing relevant CSV files into a database using Azure Data Studio.
-- Define key questions: Identify business challenges, and formulate key analytical questions to guide the analysis.
+- Define and answer business questions: Identify business challenges, and formulate key analytical questions to guide the analysis.
 - Data cleaning: Ensuring accuracy by correcting data types, handling null values, and removing irrelevant columns.
 - Data Analysis: Answering business questions, provide the key insights.
 Also focusing on optimizing SQL queries performance.